DmitriiHolubtsov/eCommerce-MVP/README.md

 # eCommerce-MVP

-# NODEJS_HOMEWORKS

-# E-Shop Project

-This is a full-stack e-commerce application built with **React** (frontend) and **Node.js/Express** (backend).
-It allows users to browse products, add them to a cart, and place orders with delivery options via Nova Poshta.
-Administrators can manage products, categories, and users through an admin dashboard.
+A full-stack e-commerce application built with **React** (frontend) and **Node.js/Express** (backend).
+Users can browse products, add them to a cart, and place orders with Nova Poshta delivery options.
+Administrators can manage products, categories, and users via an admin dashboard.

 ## Table of Contents